morganm94/Food-Identifier/README.md

 ### But why would it be useful?
 Visually impaired people use other senses for understanding the world around them, that’s why they struggle to identify objects with a similar, if not identical shape.
 They normally deal with that keeping their food supplies (and everything in general) in a very strict order, but a friend told me that opening the wrong food can is something common and annoying. **Now have you got an idea of how frustrating it could be just to make a meal without someone around you?**

 It’s true that there are several mobile applications that can recognize most objects, but when it comes to very specific or regional objects (like most items in my kitchen), they fail to describe in such detail the description for it being useful.
 For example, Google Lens will fail to describe the can I’m holding in front of my camera if it’s not in the right angle, and it might describe just a 'can', which is useless to me.
 Therefore visually impaired people would probably find helpful for an autonomous life to have a device wich is able to **indentify and describe with enough precision any of the cans and jars they normally use, no matter if it’s not in the right angle in front of the camera**.
 And that’s exactly what this project is about.

 ## Requirements:
 You will need a Jetson Nano, either the 2gb or the 4gb version.
 Be aware that if you have the 2gb version (like me) you might have to take [desperate measures](https://github.com/oliver-almaraz/food_container_identifier/blob/main/README.md#desperate-measures) for getting the most out of those 2gb of memory.
 For the O.S. you will need a microSD card of at least 64gb and a USB-C 5v, 3A power supply.
 If you will access your Nano in **headless mode** you only need a microUSB cable, otherwise you will need a monitor, keyboard and mouse.
-Obviously, you need a computer to write the image to the microSD and for accessing the nano via SSH, in case you will be doing so.
+Obviously, you need a computer to write the image to the microSD card and for accessing the nano via SSH, in case you will be doing so.
 You will also need a **camera**.
 See the list of Nvidia's [officially supported cameras](https://developer.nvidia.com/embedded/jetson-partner-supported-cameras).
 If you get a MIPI CSI camera (like I did) you will have to get also a **camera mount** and a **tripod**.
 I made one myself, so if you like to drill and you have some spare wood or metal, you will have fun making one.
 The Rapberry Pi Camera V2 comes with a 15cm long **ribbon flex cable**, depending on your camera mount you might also need a longer one.

 ### My setup: